 Consulting with home care agencies and then touring various nursing homes will give you a better idea of which option best meets the needs of your loved one.
 The following are some questions to ask yourself when weighing the option of home care or nursing home care.

-Is It Safe To Remain At Home? (i.e. is the home accessible)
+Is It Safe To Remain At Home?

-Seniors should have:
+Ideally, seniors should have:

-- Grab bars near toilets and shower (shower seat and hand-held faucets are ideal)
+- Grab bars near toilets and shower (shower seat and hand-held faucets are ideal).

-- Secure railings and wheelchair accessible ramps replacing stairs at entries/patio doors
+- Secure railings and wheelchair-accessible ramps replacing stairs at entries/patio doors.

 Are There Acute, Long-Term Medical Needs?